 About one million Americans believed the story was real.
 They went searching for gas masks, evacuated some large cities, and thought the end of the world was at hand.

 They acted on emotion before checking the facts.
 You could say they were emotionally hijacked.

 It’s not unlike many people today.

-With the media’s help, many people are afraid of encountering an unmasked human being or getting close than six feet from someone who is masked.
+With the media’s help, many people are afraid of encountering an unmasked human being or getting closer than six feet from someone who is masked.
 They cleanse themselves with hand sanitizer multiple times per day.
 Some even wear rubber gloves to open their mail or drive their car.

 The talking heads of Mainstream Media and far-left politicians have terrified people as well as Orson Welles did in 1938.

 Though there is plenty of scientific data to suggest we need not fear the virus, those facts and the people who present them get censored and canceled to avoid their points of view from negating the narrative.

 Some might say it’s part of a sinister plan.
 By causing people to live in fear, they’ll be more willing to give up their freedoms.
 Maybe many in the media and Democrat politicians are just more afraid, and they’ve projected that fear on the public.
 Then again, perhaps we’ve wandered down a path of politics, media, and technology that’s led us to become more afraid of something like COVID-19 than we would have been decades prior.